drocheam/optrace/docs/source/math/color.rst

    S(\lambda, \mu, \sigma)=\frac{1}{\sqrt{2 \pi \sigma^{2}}} \exp \left(-\frac{(\lambda-\mu)^{2}}{2 \sigma^{2}}\right)
    :label: Gauss_Opt

+A gaussian function is a suitable choice because of the smooth, bell-like shape and its widely known usage.
+The principle of maximum entropy :footcite:`Wiki_maximum_entropy` also recommends this type of function for the two parameters position and width.

 Utilizing optimization methods in python, the following functions were found, that have the same color stimulus as the primaries:

 .. math::